forcedotcom/sfdx-core/messages/envVars.md

 # sfdxMaxQueryLimit

 Maximum number of Salesforce records returned by a CLI command.
 Default value is 10,000.
+Overrides the maxQueryLimit configuration value.

 # sfdxMdapiTempDir